peri044/RL/docs/guides/dapo.md

 ## Dynamic Sampling

 Standard GRPO trains on all generated responses, even when they have identical rewards (zero gradient signal) within a prompt group of generations.
 Dynamic sampling filters to keep only groups with diverse rewards (`std > 0`), and accumulates them across batches until reaching the target batch size.
+For implementation details, see the [`dynamic_sampling`](../../nemo_rl/algorithms/grpo.py) function.

 **Algorithm**: For each training step:

 1. Sample `dapo_batch_multiplier × num_prompts_per_step` prompts from the dataset.
 The default value of `dapo_batch_multiplier` is 3.
 2. Generate `num_generations_per_prompt` responses per prompt and compute rewards
-3. Calculate baseline and std for each prompt group
+3. Compute the baseline and standard deviation for each prompt group
 4. Filter prompt groups where `std > 0`
-5. Accumulate in cache until reaching the training batch size = `num_prompts_per_step × num_generations_per_prompt` samples is reached.
+5. Store these prompts in a cache until reaching the target training batch size of `num_prompts_per_step × num_generations_per_prompt` samples.
-6. You can accumulate until `max_num_gen_batches` number of batches is reached.
+6. Samples are accumulated until the maximum number of allowed batches (`max_num_gen_batches`) is reached.
+If the cache still does not meet the target training batch size at that point, an error is raised.
+To resolve this, consider adjusting parameters such as `num_prompts_per_step` or `num_generations_per_prompt` to increase sample diversity, or revisit the complexity of your data.
 7. Perform training on the collected samples with non-zero standard deviation

+## Reward Shaping
+DAPO introduces an overlong reward shaping mechanism to reduce reward noise and stabilize training.
+This approach penalizes responses that exceed a specified length threshold, helping to prevent the model from generating excessively long outputs while maintaining solution quality.

+For a detailed explanation of the overlong reward shaping mechanism, please refer to Section 3.4 of the [DAPO paper](https://arxiv.org/pdf/2503.14476).
+For implementation details, see the [`apply_reward_shaping`](../../nemo_rl/algorithms/reward_functions.py) function.

+> [!NOTE]
+> **Clip-Higher** and **Token-Level Policy Gradient Loss** are already supported in NeMo RL and can be configured through the `loss_fn` section of your experiment config:
+> - Set `ratio_clip_max` to enable Clip-Higher (e.g., `ratio_clip_max: 0.28`)
+> - Set `token_level_loss: true` to enable Token-Level Policy Gradient Loss
+>
+> See the [DAPO example config](../../examples/configs/recipes/llm/dapo-qwen2.5-7b.yaml) for reference.

 ### Configuration